SpikeMogo/New_WAND/docs/source/get_started.rst

 .. note::

-	Please check :ref:`script_example` and learn how to start trying example script
+	Please check :ref:`script_example` and learn how to start using the example scripts

 .. note::